ch4mpy/self-signed-certificate-generation/README.md

 - run `bash ./self_signed.sh`
 - override defaults on command prompts

 On Windows, [Git-scm](https://git-scm.com/downloads) provides with bash.
+On Mac OS, it is provided by default.

 ## What to do after
 **HOSTNAME** hereafter is to be replaced with any of the `altnames` you provided when generating the certificate.
 Could be `localhost`, but I recommand the value of `HOSTNAME` environment variable on Windows or the output of `hostanme` on Linux / MacOS if using mobile test devices or Docker containers.